mjj29/apama-epl-l10n-plugin/README.md

 ## Using the L10NPlugin

+The [API documentation](https://mjj29.github.io/apama-epl-l10n-plugin/doc/) for the L10N plugin contains descriptions for the API for all the available methods.

 To use the L10NPlugin you must first inject L10N.mon, import it into your monitor:

 	using com.apamax.L10N;